Modern history of Syria: International and internal tensions

 On 5 October 2003, Israel bombed a site near Damascus, claiming it was a terrorist training facility for members of Islamic Jihad.
 Islamic Jihad said the camp was not in use; Syria said the attack was on a civilian area.
 The Israeli action was condemned by European governments.
 The German Chancellor said it "cannot be accepted" and the French Foreign Ministry said "The Israeli operation… constituted an unacceptable violation of international law and sovereignty rules."
 The Spanish UN Ambassador Inocencio Arias called it an attack of "extreme gravity" and "a clear violation of international law."

-The United States Congress passed the Syria Accountability Act in December 2003, with the goal of ending what the U.S. sees as Syrian involvement in Lebanon, Iraq, terrorism, and weapons of mass destruction through international sanctions.
+The United States Congress passed the Syria Accountability Act in December 2003, with the goal of ending what the U.S. saw as Syrian involvement in Lebanon, Iraq, terrorism, and weapons of mass destruction through international sanctions.

 Ethnic tensions increased in Syria, following an incident in a football stadium in Al Qamishli, 30 people were killed and more than 160 were injured in days of clashes starting from 12 March.
 Kurdish sources indicated that Syrian security forces used live ammunition against civilians after clashes broke out at a football match between Kurdish fans of the local team and Arab supporters of a visiting team from the city of Deir al-Zor.
 The international press reported that nine people were killed on 12 March.
 According to Amnesty International hundreds of people, mostly Kurds, were arrested after the riots.
 Kurdish detainees were reportedly tortured and ill-treated.
 Some Kurdish students were expelled from their universities, reportedly for participating in peaceful protests.

 In June 2005, thousands of Kurds demonstrated in Qamishli to protest the assassination of Sheikh Khaznawi, a Kurdish cleric in Syria, resulting in the death of one policeman and injury to four Kurds.

 Renewed opposition activity occurred in October 2005 when activist Michel Kilo launched with leading opposition figures the Damascus Declaration, which criticized the Syrian government as "authoritarian, totalitarian and cliquish" and called for democratic reform.

 On 6 September 2007 a Syrian facility was bombed in the Deir ez-Zor region.
 While no one claimed responsibility for this act, Syria accused Israel, which in turn declared that the indicated site was a nuclear facility with a military purpose.
 Syria denied the claim.

-On 26 October 2008 helicopter-borne CIA paramilitary officers and United States Special Operations Forces carried out a raid to the Syrian territory from Iraq The Syrian government called the event a "criminal and terrorist" attack on its sovereignty, alleging all of the reported eight fatalities were civilians.
+On 26 October 2008 helicopter-borne CIA paramilitary officers and United States Special Operations Forces carried out a raid on Syrian territory which was launched from Iraq.
+The Syrian government called the event a "criminal and terrorist" attack on its sovereignty, alleging all of the reported eight fatalities were civilians.
 An unnamed U.S. military source, however, alleged that the target was a network of foreign fighters who travel through Syria to join the Iraqi insurgency against the United States-led Coalition in Iraq and the Iraqi government.